I Saw Her Standing There: Recording

-The first live recording (a slow version of the song) was made at the Cavern Club at the end of 1962.
+The first live recording was made at the Cavern Club at the end of 1962.
 Lennon did not play rhythm guitar; he played harmonica in the introduction and during the verses.
 Lennon and McCartney laughed when they sang "Well we danced all night/And I held her tight/And I held her hand in mine" the second time.

 The song was recorded at EMI Studios on 11 February 1963 and engineered by Norman Smith, as part of the marathon recording session that produced 10 of the 14 songs on Please Please Me.
 The Beatles were not present for the mixing session on 25 February 1963.
 It was not common practice for bands to be present at such sessions at that time.

 On the album, the song starts with a rousing "One, two, three, four!" count-in by McCartney.
 Usually count-ins are edited off the final audio mix; however, record producer George Martin wanted to create the effect that the album was a live performance: "I had been up to the Cavern and I'd seen what they could do, I knew their repertoire, and I said 'Let's record every song you've got, come down to the studios and we'll just whistle through them in a day'".
 Martin took the count-in from take 9, which was considered 'especially spirited' and spliced it onto take 1.
 Music journalist Richard Williams suggested that this dramatic introduction to their debut album was just as stirring as Elvis Presley's "Well, it's one for the money, two for the show ..." on his opening track, "Blue Suede Shoes", for his debut album seven years earlier.
 It also made the point that the Beatles were a live band as, at that time, they opened their set with this song.
 On the first American release of the song, issued on Vee Jay Records, the count was edited out—but the "Four!" is still audible.

 The full take 9 version of the song appears on the "Free as a Bird" CD single as a B side, released for the first time.

 Take 2 of the song was released on The Beatles Bootleg Recordings 1963, which was an album released exclusively to iTunes in 2013.

 Reception

 In its contemporary review of the US single, Cash Box described it as an "engaging" song that is "hard-hitting teen stuff."

+In a retrospective review, Richie Unterberger called the song "a highlight of the Beatles' first album" and "the first Lennon–McCartney song to become a rock standard".